sureshbathala01/Primary-Vagrant/README.md

 ### Configure Additional Sites

-First, create a file called mappings in the www directory.
+First, create a file called mappings in the userdata directory.
 This will map any sites you create to the appropriate folder on PV.

 Example Mapping: